domRiddle/ASF/Trading.md

 # Trading

 ASF includes support for Steam non-interactive (offline) trades.
-Receiving trades as well as responding to them (accepting/declining) requires valid Steam API key for given bot instance, which is automatically fetched by ASF, if your account is not restricted.
-Sending trades doesn't have any special requirements.
+Both receiving (and accepting/declining) as well as sending trades is available right away and doesn't require special configuration, but obviously requires unrestricted Steam account (the one that spent 5$ in the store already).
+Trading module is unavailable for restricted accounts.

 ***